sfdxb7/gitmcp-copier/README.md

 Congratulations!
 The chosen GitHub project is now fully accessible to your AI.

 Replace `{owner}` with your GitHub username or organization name and `{repo}` with your repository name.
 Once configured, your AI assistant can access the project's documentation seamlessly.

+## How It Works

+GitMCP serves as a bridge between your GitHub repository's documentation and AI assistants by implementing the Model Context Protocol (MCP).
+When an AI assistant requires information from your repository, it sends a request to GitMCP.
+GitMCP retrieves the relevant content and provides semantic search capabilities, ensuring efficient and accurate information delivery.

 ## Examples